MyBitBird/iot_webapi/README.md

-# Simple IOT Service with .Net Core 2 Web API - Best Practice
+# Simple IOT Service with .Net Core 2 Web API

 This project is a simple IOT service that you can create your custom service with its fields and properties, define devices and authorize them to send data via URL or JSON.